clowdr-app/clowdr/README.md

-# clowdr
+# Clowdr virtual conference platform

-Version 3 of Clowdr - this time it's scalable.
+This is version 3 of Clowdr - more functional, more robust, more scalable!

 If you want to contribute to Clowdr, please read our [contribution guidelines](CONTRIBUTING).